 Anji, a semiconductor material producer, develops and sells various products such as copper, barrier, TSV, oxide, silicon/polysilicon, Al, and BSI CMP slurries.
 It also provides stripping solutions and other services in the field of microelectronics.

-Though small in size (only 186 employees as of 2018), the firm seemingly holds a firm position in the industry.
+Though small in size (only 186 employees as of 2018), the company seemingly holds a firm position in the industry.
 It generated revenue of CNY 248 million (USD 36 million) from the sale of bare printed circuit boards last year.
 This indicator grew 26% from 2016's CNY 197 million (USD 28.6 million).

 The firm's profits aren't too high, but stable.
 With a net profit margin hovering around 18% since 2016, it gained more than CNY 120 million (USD 17.44 million) for the last three years.